mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Use of these techniques can create barriers to proprietary and inherited centralization.
 However, depending upon the application in question, both concentration and platform centralization are still possible.

-Furthermore, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals:

-1. Distributed consensus has significant implications for privacy.
-Because user activity (such as queries or transactions) is shared with many unknown parties (and often publicly visible due to the nature of the blockchain) they have very different privacy properties than traditional client/server protocols.
-Potential mitigations (e.g., Private Information Retrieval; see, e.g., {{PIR}}) are still not suitable for broad deployment.

-2. Their complexity and "chattiness" typically result in significantly less efficient use of the network (often, to several orders of magnitude).
-When distributed consensus protocols use proof-of-work, energy consumption can become significant (to the point where some jurisdictions have banned its use).

-3. Distributed consensus protocols are still not proven to scale to the degree expected of successful Internet protocols.
-In particular, relying on unknown third parties to deliver functionality can introduce significant variability in latency, availability, and throughput.
-This is a marked change for applications with high expectations for these properties (e.g., consumer-oriented Web sites).

-4. By design, distributed consensus protocols diffuse responsibility for a function among several difficult-to-identify parties.
-While this may be an effective way to prevent some kinds of centralization, it also means that making someone accountable for how the function is performed is difficult, and often impossible.
-While the protocol might use cryptographic techniques to assure correct operation, they may not capture all requirements, and may not be correctly used by the protocol designers.

-5. Distributed consensus protocols typically rely on cryptography for identity, rather than trusting a third party's assertions about identity.
-When a participant loses their keys, the process of recovering their identity exposes additional centralization risk.

 It is also important to recognize that a protocol or an application can use distributed consensus for some functions, but still have centralization risk elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

 Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents centralization risk, just at a different layer (inherited or platform).